KarlMoran/BattleShip/README.md

 # BattleShip Atlantic

 BattleShip Atlantic is a Python terminal mini game which runs on Heroku.
-It is based on the popular board game battleships more info can be found below.
+It is based of the popular board game battleships - Battleship is a strategy type guessing game.
+It is played on ruled grids on which player's fleet of warships are marked.
+The locations of the fleets are concealed.

 As the game was developed in Python for the use in a terminal, it utilises the Code Institute Python Template to generate a "terminal" onto the page, making it available within a web browser.